tcdl/msb-java/doc/MSB.md

 ### Description of MSB configuration fields
 Service details section describes microservice parameters.

 - `name ` – microservice name.
 All running instances of the same microservice must have the same name.
+Mandatory, has no default value.
 - `version` – microservice version.
 At the moment MSB-Java doesn't handle the value.
+Mandatory, has no default value.
 - `instanceId` – unique microservice instance id.
 All running instances of the same microservice must have different instanceId.
+If it is not set explicitly than it is set to random UUID at startup.
+Value is not preserved on restart.

 Additional instances of a microservice can help with load balancing.
 The simplest way to have multiple instances is to deploy, configure and run a microservice from different locations with different instanceId values.
 In this case a value of a instanceId need to be specified directly (or by means of environment variables, see below) in the application.conf, for example: